Get stories and expert advice on all things related to college and parenting.

 This summer, I played a song for my brother and he loved it so much it was his most listened-to song this year.

 It was satisfying that he liked my music, but it was even more awesome to know that I’d helped him find a track he’ll listen to and enjoy for a long time.

 Introducing someone to their new favorite song is rewarding for both of you, and you don’t have to spend a penny to make it happen.
 If you know a friend’s musical preferences well (or if you want to expand their horizons), give them a playlist!
 They'll love that you would take the time to gather songs that remind you specifically of them.

 If the person is a music aficionado and you’re worried you won’t be able to come up with songs they don’t already know, make a themed playlist that represents important times in your relationship, or that will bring to mind an activity, event or even a trip that you enjoyed together.

 Like curating a playlist, recommending a book to someone based on what you think they’d enjoy demonstrates how well you know them and how much you think about them.

 Knowing that you’ve pondered what story would make them happy is a gift in itself, but your thoughtful recommendation will also enhance their reading experience by making the book more personal and memorable.

-If you happen to own a copy, you can pass it along, but your loved one will likely be glad to make a trip to the library for a contactless pickup if it means a chance to read the book you suggested with them in mind.
+If you happen to own a copy, you can pass it along, but your loved one will likely be glad to make a trip to the library if it means a chance to read the book you suggested with them in mind.

 Maybe you surprise your family on Christmas morning with a fresh-baked batch of iced cinnamon buns.
 Think how happy your parent(s) would be if you cooked and served them a candlelight dinner!
 Maybe you deliver a hot meal or some yummy holiday cookies in a basket to a friend or relative you're not able to hang out with this winter because of pandemic safety considerations.